aiplanethub/introduction-to-time-series-analysis/time-series-analysis-an-introduction/936-Key Concepts in Time Series Analysis.md

-If you observe the graphs above, the last two conditions of stationarity are not always clearly observed from the graph, hence, there are some statistical tests that helps to check if the data is stationary or not.
+If you observe the graphs above, the last two stationarity conditions are not always clearly observed from the graph; hence, some statistical tests help to check whether the data is stationary.

-The first two conditions for stationarity are very important and for the third one there are techniques to make the data stationary.
+The first two conditions for stationarity are very important, and for the third one, there are techniques to make the data stationary.

 ## Things to Remember

 * Time series can be irregularly spaced.
-* External factors can contribute to target variable and needs to be factored in
+* External factors can contribute to the target variable and needs to be factored in
 * Time series is mostly data analysis
 * Understanding Seasonality and Cyclic can be a little confusing
 * Be careful with missing information